rust-lang/rfcs/text/0000-bang-auto-impls.md

 * Add's more complexity to the language and compiler.
 * People who aren't aware of this feature might be surprised to learn that `!` implements their trait.
-In most cases this won't be a huge problem since their trait *should* implement `!`, however in the cases where it shouldn't they will need to know to opt-out.
+In most cases this won't be a huge problem since `!` *should* implement their trait, however in the cases where it shouldn't they will need to know to opt-out.
 At any rate, `!` is already a rather surprising type in that it can magically transform into other types under the right conditions.
 This is possible essentially because there is exactly one possible implementation of `Into<T>` for `!` for all `T`, and the transformation only occurs in dead code anyway.
 The author sees this RFC as an extension in spirit of this behaviour.